mmnsports.com

 Andy Murray Starts Wimbledon Farewell Tour with Doubles Defeat, Emotional Tributeillustration

-Andy Murray's farewell tour at Wimbledon began with an emotional evening marked by tears, standing ovations, and a video tribute featuring messages from tennis legends Roger Federer, Rafael Nadal, , and Venus Williams.
+Andy Murray's farewell tour at began with an emotional evening marked by tears, standing ovations, and a video tribute featuring messages from tennis legends Roger Federer, Rafael , Novak Djokovic, and Venus .
 The two-time Wimbledon singles champion played a doubles match alongside his brother, Jamie Murray, as part of his farewell.

 The Murrays lost 7-6 (6), 6-4 in the first round of men's doubles against Rinky Hijikata and John Peers.
 However, the result seemed secondary to the occasion.